FAQ

 Is ZeroK open-source?

-The smart contracts and zero-knowledge circuits will be publicly available.
-Transparency in the core protocol code is important for trust and security.
+Yes.
+The smart contracts, zero-knowledge circuits, and frontend code are publicly available.
+Transparency in the core protocol is essential for trust and security.

 What could leak my privacy?